planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Treat as a Hazard with a Pool and Bonus of 1D+1 for every meter fallen.
 Difficulty is 0 so skip to counting Edge.
 Soak falls using POISE instead of FRAME.
 For example, being pushed out of a 5 meter second-story window is a 5D+5.
 The maximum fall damage is 15D+15.

-The truly daring may ***Plummet*** onto an enemy below, applying up to +2 DM of the falling distance above to damage.
+The truly daring may ***Plummet*** onto an enemy below, applying up to +2 DM of the falling distance above to damage on their Attack.
 The diver still suffers their own falling damage.
 This is also a good rule of thumb for dropping a weighty item on someone below.

 ### Fire